-Equity: All individuals should have access to timely and affordable assessment and diagnostic services regardless of their age, gender, cultural background, socioeconomic status, or geographical location.
+Equity: All individuals should have access to timely and affordable assessment and diagnostic services regardless of who they are, where they live, or their resources.

 Coordinated: Practitioners should work in a coordinated way with other service providers to improve access and reduce burden on the client.